-At the end of the day, they are there to fight your battle with banks.
+At the end of the day, the relationship managers are there to fight your battle with banks.
 Think of them as allies and smoothen your banking process.

 I know what I have mentioned here is basic stuff.
 We all are supposed to know this.
 Right?

 Not for first-time business owners.
 I still know of friends, who have never had their charges reversed or have a slightest of idea on how you can negotiate with the bank.

-The one thing I hate the most about the banks is the number of signs they make me sign on the documents I do not understand a thing about.
+The one thing I hate the most about the banks is the never-ending signatures I have to do on the papers, I barely understand.
 Add to this, the number of documents they ask.

 All the small letters with “banking lingo” makes it harder for anyone to understand, what is cooking.

-Over the years, I have started spending a little time reading the harder to read documents of banks.
+Over the years, I have started spending a little time reading these documents.